 Student Health Services is NOT an emergency room.
-Emergency situations should be handled as follows:
+Emergencies should be handled as follows:

 According to the American College of Emergency Physicians, the following are warning signs of a medical emergency: